First-Time Buyer Mortgages: Your Guide to First-Time Home Financing

 What Are the Costs Involved in Buying Your First Home?

 Buying your first home involves more than just the mortgage deposit and monthly repayments.
 You need to consider additional costs that can add up quickly.
-These include stamp duty on the first purchase, legal fees, survey costs, and possibly mortgage arrangement and valuation fees.
+These include stamp duty on the purchase, legal fees, survey costs, and possibly mortgage arrangement and valuation fees.

 Getting accepted for a mortgage requires planning not just for buying but sustaining homeownership over time.
+Many first-time buyers underestimate these additional expenses, which can amount to several thousand pounds on top of your deposit and mortgage costs.

 Understanding Mortgage Deposits and Interest Rates